 16. Quit Smoking and Drinking Alcohol

-Other things that can plummet your milk supply are smoking and alcohol.4 You should have eliminated these two things during pregnancy, so you might be used to saying no. But refraining a little longer might be more difficult for some than others.
+Other things that can reduce your milk supply are smoking and alcohol.4 You should have eliminated these two things during pregnancy, so you might be used to saying no. But refraining a little longer might be more difficult for some than others.
 If you have difficulty quitting or cutting down on smoking and alcohol, talk to your doctor or midwife, or another professional for support.

 17. Certain Foods May Help Increase Your Milk Supply